dsfields/clearcut/README.md

     size: 500,                        // change the size of the buffer 500
     interval: 60000,                  // ensure buffer is flushed every 60 sec },
-  formatter: new KeyValueFormatter(), // use the key-value message formatter
+  formatter: DefaultFormatter.create({
+    mode: 'override',                 // use override mode when stringifying }),
   formatters: {
-    err: new DefaultFormatter(),      // use DefaultFormatter for err },
+    err: myCustomErrorFormatter,      // use your own custom formatter for err },
   maxLevel: Clearcut.Level.debug,     // log debug messages
   stream: logstashSocket,             // send data to a Unix domain socket